Please be ready with your application reference number starting with 'P'. For example P1234567

 However, the commission ruled against the casino, pointing out that the connection made by the casino was weak.
 For one, the incident occurred a long time ago.
 And second, Ms Christensen had held two bar attendant positions after that incident and has proven to be upright, based on her stellar recommendation from past employers.

-Your best bet to enhance your chances of getting that dream job is to pass your police check.
+Your best bet to enhance your chances of getting that dream job is to pass your Nationally Coordinated Criminal History Check.
 Here are some things you can do that will significantly improve your chance of passing a police check in the context of any job.

 This advice is only valid if you've kept a clean record up until now.
 You want to maintain a clean record, so you're qualified for more opportunities down the line.